 Post-Harvest Control: There are no effective methods for post harvest control of ants.

-Alternative Control: Rotenone and pyrethrins are alternative methods used by some growers for the control ant populations.
+Alternative Control: Rotenone is an alternative method used by some growers to control ant populations.
 Another method is to pour boiling water that contains a citrus extract down the ant hill to kill populations inside.

 Coleoptera